 Tumor lysis syndrome (TLS) can be a complication of having chemotherapy.

-It can be a very serious and sometimes life-threatening complication most commonly occurring after chemotherapy treatment in patients with leukemia or
+It can be a very serious and sometimes life-threatening complication most commonly occurring after chemotherapy treatment in patients with leukemia or high grade lymphoma.

 "It is most common during treatment for high grade lymphoma or acute leukaemia.
 When the cancer drugs kill off the cancer cells, the body breaks down the dead cells.

 Medscape - a technical definition - "What is tumor lysis syndrome?